Back

 Switch Between Sitting and Standing

-To benefit fully from your sit-stand desk, alternate between sitting and standing every 30 to 60 minutes.
-This helps maintain energy levels, prevent fatigue, and support optimal posture.
+To benefit fully from your setup, alternate positions every 30 to 60 minutes.
+This helps maintain high energy levels, prevent lower-back fatigue, and support optimal posture throughout the day.

 Adjust Your Screen and Keyboard Properly